portercol/portercol/README.md

 ### 👋🏻 I'm Collin, Welcome!
 I'm a Full-Stack Web Developer, a father and musician.
 I love traveling, family time and sports.
-I also enjoy pursuing new technologies to grow my dev skills.
+Constantly pursuing new tech to grow and advance my skills.

 <hr/>